If you have symptoms of fever, cough, sore throat or shortness of breath, PLEASE do not come to your appointment, but phone our rooms to reschedule.

 Katrina also handles queries from patients regarding their medications, symptoms or management, and liaises between the patient and neurologists regarding their concerns.

-Kath Wood has recently returned to our practice to perform EEGs.
-She has a background in nursing and holds a Certificate in Neurophysiology.
-She has 35 years experience in performing EEGs and has a special interest in paediatric EEGs.
+Annabel Grant has recently returned to our practice to perform EEGs.
+She has a background in nursing and specifically, in support for patients with Multiple Sclerosis, Parkinson's Disease and Epilepsy.

 Nerve Conduction Studies (NCS) and Electromyography (EMG)